When to plant Celeriac in Kankakee County County,

 When to Plant Celeriac in Kankakee County, IL

-May to-do list for Kankakee County, Illinois
+Top priorities for Kankakee County, Illinois gardeners in June

 Celeriac is a celery relative grown for its knobby, flavorful root rather than its stalks.
 It has a rich celery flavor and is excellent roasted, mashed, or in soups.